 I’ve always purchased my horses off the track.
 Why?
 They like to work.
 They have a winning mentality and they like the game.
 We have polo ponies, which are Standardbreds.
 Standardbreds are the horses that are used in trotting races.
 These guys have tremendously strong hind quarters and can turn on a dime and make excellent polo ponies.
 They are not, technically, ponies and stand, typically, 16 hands tall.
 We also have Thoroughbreds.
 These guys like to compete and like jumping.
 My daughters spent their growing up years in the hunter/jumper circuit.
 Our horse, Jamais dit Jamais, a Thoroughbred, was a granddaughter of Secretariat.
 They tried her on the track but she didn’t have “it”.
 She was sold shortly after her racing career began…sold to us.

-A polo field is 9 acres and we had a polo field and bandstand seating as well as a beautifully shaded observation area for luncheons.
-As a result, many of the polo matches were played at our home.
+A polo field is 9 acres and my parents were polo fans.
 I liked the “formalness” of the first games of the season.
-A nice sit=down meal was always served after the match.
+A nice sit-down meal was always served after the match.
 Dressing up, running around with the other kids and visiting with the adults was always something my brothers and I looked forward to.
 I am thinking this is where I first learned about being a gracious hostess, too.
 For the most part, polo matches are informal events where friends visit with friends.
 Unlike, say, a game of football, where all eyes are on the field, fans of polo matches are frequently just there to be social.

 Last year, one of our major teams lost nearly 30 horses and many others were sick shortly after the vet gave them all booster shots in Wellington.
 It was an event that killed almost all of us emotionally, we were so devastated.
 It was an amazing loss.